VileDeg/aStar-cpp/README.md

 ```
 ./astar ../grid.csv 10,10 6,6 3,2 1
 ```
-If the required CMake version is too high for your system you can try to decrease it by setting `cmake_minimum_required (VERSION ...)` in the first line of `CMakeLists.txt`.
+If the required CMake version is too high for your system you can try to decrease it by changing `cmake_minimum_required (VERSION ...)` on the first line of `CMakeLists.txt`.
 But in this case it's not guarranteed that the build will succeed.

-Program is in early stage of development, functionality is very limited, bugs are very likely.
+Program functionality is very limited, bugs are likely.

 Project contains copyrighted material: